FabricationsHQ - Muirsically Speaking

 Which begs the question why the hell isn’t it just called a black coffee, then?

-I’ll leave the final comment to Iain, my work colleague I mentioned earlier.
+I’ll leave the final comment to Iain, the flavoured milkshake friend I mentioned earlier.

-Having heard me speak on this subject many times and knowing I was finally writing a piece on it, he suggested it won’t be long before many of us - and he included himself in this particular group - are walking in to Starbucks, Costa, Waterstones or the coffee house of your choice, heading to the counter, producing a flask of coffee and carton of milk from your pocket, sitting them on the counter and asking the barista for “just a cup, please, nothing in it.”
+Having heard I was writing a piece on the coffee subject, Iain suggested it won’t be long before many of us are walking in to Starbucks, Costa, Waterstones or the coffee house of your choice, producing a flask of coffee and a carton of milk from your pocket, sitting them on the counter and asking the barista for "just a cup, please, nothing in it."

-The only problem with that inspired idea and ultimate at-the-counter request is the reply will be “Certainly, sir.
-Tall, grande or venti?”
+The only problem with that idea is the reply will be "Certainly, sir.
+Tall, grande or venti?"

 Ross Muir